About Allison Boats

 Allison Boats has won more races and set more speed records than all other current manufacturers combined.
 Hundreds of straightaway and track records and thousands of races won (circle, drag and marathon).

-We Are the Pioneer of the Bass Boat
+We Are the Pioneers of the Bass Boat

 Your content goes here.
 Edit or remove this text inline or in the module Content settings.
 You can also style every aspect of this content in the module Design settings and even apply custom CSS to this text in the module Advanced settings.